dthain/compilers-fa23/float.md

 ```
 x:
   	.quad 4617878467915022336
+y:
+  	.double 5.5
 ```

-And now x has the correct floating point representation for 5.5
+And now x and y have the same floating point value!
+If you find it easier, you can represent all your floating point literals as bit-hacked integers as above.

 ## Registers
 All 64 bit floating point computations on modern x86-64 systems are performed in the xmm registers.
 These are 128 bit wide registers that can also be used for vector operations, but for our purposes they will be general purpose floating point registers.
 There are 8 xmm registers, xmm0-xmm8.
 We can load a floating point value into one of these registers like any other register (assuming we have the global x shown above):